breadboard-ai/breadboard/recipes/README.md

 ### Concepts

-A concept recipe is something that demonstrates a particular concept in Breadboard, it might not be something that can be used directly in an application, but it is a good starting point.
+A concept board is something that demonstrates a particular concept in Breadboard, it might not be something that can be used directly in an application, but it is a good starting point.

 - [Accumulating Context](./concept/accumulating-context/README.md)
 - [Few-Shot Learning](./concept/few-shot/README.md)